We make bullfinches and other birds from cotton wool. Master Class. Video / Toys with own hands, patterns, video, MK

 Master-class: birds on a branch

-Step-by-step instruction will help to make the basefor any small model of a sparrow, a tit, a bullfinch from cotton wool.
-And then the handicraft should be painted with a gouache of a certain color.
-For bird birds, you will need:
+Step-by-step instructions will help you make the basefor any small model of sparrow, tit, bullfinch made of cotton wool.
+And then the craft needs to be painted with gouache of a certain color.
+For small birds you will need:

 • PVA glue;